Uttar Pradesh climbs to 7th rank in India Innovation Index 2021

 The India Innovation Index 2021 report was released by Niti Aayog in New Delhi on Thursday.

-UP scored highest in the business environment, high cluster strength and a significant share of manufacturing and service sector as a percentage of gross state domestic product (GSDP), officials said.
+UP scored highest in business environment, high cluster strength and significant share of manufacturing and service sector as a percentage of gross state domestic product (GSDP), officials said.

 The state has emerged in the top five states under the knowledge-output pillar.
 This high score is an outcome of a rise in startups and new businesses, they said.